Skip to main content

 Application Discovery

 An AI-powered analyzer maps your codebase’s services, modules, and entry points so each finding can be attributed to the right application and team.
+If you have defined custom source or sink declarations, ZeroPath prepares optimized summaries for each declaration at scan start so they can be evaluated efficiently alongside built-in detections throughout the scan.

 3